ekdeguzm/calculator/README.md

 * Better knowledge of **Javascript**.
 * Learned to add **keyboard support**.
-* A lot of minor things.
+* Envisioning a design and executing it

 ## Author